ajinkya-pande/DigiPages/README.md

-# digiPages - Books and Journals Webpage
+# DigiPages - Books and Journals Webpage

-<p>This website is developed to demonstrate the use and functioning of REST API, User authenticaion and database connectivity in MERN stack.</p>
+<p>This website is developed to demonstrate the use and functioning of REST API, User authenticaion and database connectivity in MERN stack.
+It elaborates the use of various methods in React.Js in frontend and Node.Js in backend for connectivity and convenience</p>

 ## Overview